 Some countries restrict the use of any type of device that lets you know where speed cameras are.
 These include Sat Nav units (Tom Tom / Garmin / etc), GPS speed camera locators, smartphone apps, radar detectors and laser jammers.

 France: You are allowed to be notified of a dangerous area, but not of an exact camera location.

 Germany: It is not permitted to use any device that will tell you where speed cameras are.
 But enforcement varies from region to region.

 Switzerland, Turkey, Cyprus, Macedonia: It is not permitted to use any device that will tell you where speed cameras are.

 Can I use TagAcam in a car?

 You can use TagAcam in any vehicle.
-And it’s easy to transfer the SmartButton if you are the driver, or you can just tap the phone screen if you are a passenger.
+And it’s easy to transfer the SmartButton to use if you are driving, or you can just tap the phone screen if you are a passenger.

 What is the Trinity Database?

-Not only does TagAcam download and store the Trinity database to your Smartphone, it also lets you to share live mobile speed traps in real time using the innovative new SmartButton that can mount anywhere.
+Not only does TagAcam download and store the Trinity database to your Smartphone, it also lets you to share live road hazards and mobile traps in real time using the innovative new SmartButton that can mount just about anywhere.